-Parable of the Prodigal Son (Luke 15:11-24).
+1. Parable of the Prodigal Son (Luke 15:11-24).

-In each of the above Scriptures, Jesus taught the importance of repentance.
+In each of the above verses, Jesus taught the importance of repentance.

-- 1. Publican: He returned to his home justified.
+- a.
+Publican: He returned to his home justified.
 Why?
-He smote his breast signifying godly sorrow, and he confessed that he was a sinner. - 2.
+He smote his breast signifying godly sorrow, and he confessed that he was a sinner. - b.
 Zacchaeus: Salvation came to his house.
 Why?
-He was going to give half his goods to the poor and to make restitution. - 3.
+He was going to give half his goods to the poor and to make restitution. - c.
 The Prodigal Son: He was welcomed home.
 Why?
 He had a change of mind, made a decision, and returned home confessing his sins.

 In all of these examples, Jesus taught the importance of repentance.
-He also taught the meaning of repentance, which embraces godly sorrow, confession, change of mind, a returning home, restitution, etc.
+He also taught the meaning of repentance, which embraces godly sorrow, confession, change of mind, a returning home, restitution, and so on.

-G. JESUS TAUGHT THAT WATER BAPTISM WAS ESSENTIAL
+G. JESUS TAUGHT THAT WATER BAPTISM IS ESSENTIAL